addisoncrump/Vitsy/README.md

     - Pop the top two items of the stack.
 Using the second-to-top item, get the index of the ';u' declaration and load that class.
 Then execute the top item line of code.
     - If the second to top item is -1, it will execute the specified line of code in the current program.
     - If the second to top item is -2, it will execute the specified line of code in the superclass.
+    - Disabled in Safe mode.
  - super: K
     - Do the current line of code of the superclass (as defined in the ';e' declaration).
+    - Disabled in Safe mode.
  - usecount: g
     - Count the amount of use declarations that are valid and push it to the stack.
+    - Disabled in Safe mode.
  - classname: G
     - Get the name of the class as indexed by the top item of the stack.
     - If the reference index is -1, it will return the name of the current class.
     - If the reference index is -2, it will return the name of the superclass.
+    - Disabled in Safe mode.
  - file: \`
     - Pop the entire current stack as a string and open the file with that string name, pushing its contents to the stack.
+    - Disabled in Safe mode.
+ - write: .
+    - Pop the current stack and use that as a file name, then pop stack to the right and use that as contents of the file.
+    - Disabled in Safe mode.
+ - shell: ,
+    - Pop the current stack and use that as a command for use in the system terminal, then push the results of that terminal process to the current stack.
+    - Disabled in Safe mode.
  - changedir: |
     - Reverse the direction of the instruction pointer.
  - go left: <